Role: Senior Designer

 These are what keep me entertained and maintain my creative flare in my spare time.
 They range from a variety of mediums used and have been commissions as well as being created for pure experimentation and enjoyment.

-I love to experiment, humour and challenge my creative mind and skills whilst fully immersing myself in creativity.
+I love to experiment, humour and challenge my mind and skills whilst fully immersing myself in creativity.